rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 ## Summary

-Vectors, strings, and hash maps will provide a large amount of functionality necessary in programs when you need to store, access, and modify data.
+Vectors, strings, and hash maps will provide a large amount of functionality necessary in programs when you need to склад, access, and modify data.
 Here are some exercises you should now be equipped to solve:

 1. Given a list of integers, use a vector and return the median (when sorted,